leandro-falcao/leandro-falcao/README.md

 </div>

-I'm a student of analysis and development systems  in UNICSUL, Analys and Treinnee at BRBCARD, and I've been working in tech since
+I'm a student of analysis and development systems  in UNICSUL, i am Treinneer at BRBCARD, and I've been working in tech since 2020.
-2020.
 I'm from Brazil, currently live Brasilia-DF, I like to be called

 [<img src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" />](https://twitter.com/devjs0101)